YehudaBriskman/jsonToCsvTS/README.md

 ## Description

 `convert-json-util` is a versatile utility for converting JSON data into various formats such as CSV, YAML, XML, XLSX, and TXT.
 This tool is designed to make it easy to transform JSON data into different file types for use in data sharing, reporting, and more.
-It supports validation using both [Zod](https://github.com/colinhacks/zod) schemas and custom schemas, and also allows conversion without any validation if no schema is provided.
+It supports validation using custom schemas, and also allows conversion without any validation if no schema is provided.
+Additionally, it supports converting JSON data without saving it to a file.

 ## Installation